Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 If you’re asking this, then we’re already friends.

-Batch creating will save you a significant amount of time during the creation process, especially if you can stomach writing multiple long-form pieces of content back to back.
+Batch creating will save you significant time during the process, especially if you can stomach writing multiple long-form pieces back-to-back.

 That said, you shouldn’t batch-publish your posts.

-Pushing them out on a consistently scheduled basis helps retain that consistency throughout the site.
-An often overlooked benefit is that it also provides you with more time to write new content, giving you breathing room to stay consistent.
+Pushing them out on a consistent schedule helps maintain that consistency throughout the site.
+An often-overlooked benefit is that it also gives you more time to write new content, giving you breathing room to stay consistent.

 I occasionally write multiple posts over the weekend, edit them, and schedule them for the week ahead.
 This removes all stress associated with content creation for me personally.

-The only time I would consider recommending batch posting is if your site is brand new and you need supporting content on the site.
+The only time I would consider recommending batch posting is if your site is brand new and you need supporting content.

 What happens if I stop blogging for a while?